rutendofortunate/rutendofortunate/README.md

 **Description:** A machine learning model that predicts the likelihood of loan default based on financial information, accessible via a web interface.

-**Technologies Used:** Python, scikit-learn or TensorFlow, Flask or Django
+**Technologies To Be Used:** Python, scikit-learn or TensorFlow, Flask or Django

 **Key Features:**
 - Predictive modeling for credit scoring